Always ask for consent

 - Voluntary – consent must be enthusiastic

-- Given – a person is unable to consent if they are unconscious, drunk or high on drugs
+- Sober – a person is unable to consent if they are incapacitated by drugs or alcohol or unconscious or sleeping

 - Mutual – respect each other’s boundaries and make sure everyone involved feels good about the decision

-- Ongoing – consent can be withdrawn at any point so keep checking if your partner is okay
+- Ongoing – consent can be withdrawn at any point so keep checking in and ensure that your partner is still feeling comfortable and enjoying themselves

 - Drunk means no